bonkx/coding-test-interopera-apps/README.md

    - Upgrade Next.js from 13.1.6 to 15.3.0
    - Frontend fetch the data asynchronously and display it
    - Add Tailwind for styling
-   - Implement Sales Representatives List with components
+   - Implemented Sales Representatives List with components
    - Add search box and filters
-   - Implement Loading and Error handling in sales-reps page
+   - Implemented Loading and Error handling in sales-reps page
+   - Implemented Sales Dashboard with 2 Charts using chart.js and react-chartjs-2

 ---